ondat/documentation/docs/concepts/snapshots.md

 orchestrate and automate snapshotting, backups and restores.

-Please see the [Backups and restores with Kasten K10](/docs/operations/backups-and-restores-with-kastenk10.md) for a full walk through.
+Please see the [Backups and restores with Kasten K10](/docs/operations/backups-and-restores-with-kastenk10) for a full walk through.

-Note: the Ondat Snapshot feature is not fully CSI compliant.
+> ⚠️ The Ondat Snapshot feature is not fully CSI compliant.
 As such the feature can only be used with Kasten K10 and with restoration from an external backup.

 # Scope and limitations